|Home||>||Finding Help for Struggling Teens|

 Save 10% (print edition): $22.49

-You MUST enter member number and discount code to receive member discount at checkout.
+You MUST enter member number to receive member discount at checkout.

 Struggling teen.
 Troubled teen.
 Problem child.
 Rebellious one.
 These terms are all too familiar in coping with or addressing youths who show signs of distress.
 Social relationships are strained and high-risk behaviors are demonstrated.
 Trying to provide the care and guidance that is needed is a major challenge for parents and other caregivers whose greatest desires for their teen are good mental and physical health and even more, self-confidence and happiness.
 This guide is designed to provide parents of struggling teens, along with the professionals who work with them, with a concise overview of issues they are likely to face, the range of available services and programs, practical strategies for finding the right services and programs, and advice about how to cope with a struggling teen.